ironicbadger/pms-wiki/docs/remote-access/traefik101.md

 ![reverse-proxy-digram](../images/traefik101/reverseproxy.png)

 !!! info
     Traefik supports numerous [providers](https://doc.traefik.io/traefik/https/acme/#providers) for DNS challenge verification, but we will only be discussing Cloudflare in the scope of this article.
-You are to use others, but will need to adjust these steps according to Traefik's provider documentation.
+Using Cloudflare for DNS is free.
+You are free to use others, but will need to adjust these steps according to Traefik's provider documentation.